ncsulug/ncsulug-constitution/constitution.md

 % Constitution of the Linux Users Group at North Carolina State University
 %
-% November 21, 2000
+% February 4, 2013

-## Name and Purpose
+## Name and Mission

 This organization shall be known as the Linux Users Group (LUG) at North Carolina State University.

+The mission of the LUG is:

+* To promote the understanding of computers and computer science,
+* to encourage creative endeavors in computing,
+* to provide a forum for learning about and discussing recent developments in computing, and
-The purpose of this organization is to promote the use and usability of Linux in the NCSU community.
-This includes such activities such as informational talks, installfests, and open forums.
+* to support the use and development of free and open source software.

 ## Membership